Lungs-Large intestines - Stomach-Spleen - Heart-Small intestine - Unitary bladder-Kidneys - Pericardium-Triple heaters - Gallbladder-Liver

 He laughs out loud

-If he did not laugh out loud it would be unworthy of being called the (path)way
+If he did not laugh out loud it would be unworthy of being called the way

 Some students of tai chi chuan/qigong walking will always remain at the (1) Wood-level, where the muscles and tendons learn to move with the forms, this beginners, superficial level (doing) can sometimes be the only level a student will ever reach throughout the study years of qigong and taiji (qigong walking ) training simply because of incorrect instruction or aggressive stubbornness (ego driven or too aggressive to move on, "accepted-correct instruction may change this fault" if the ego is dropped), or get stuck at level two, (2) the breath is practiced loudly when entering the Fire element, and because students start to find some metaphysical joy (over joyousness injures the heart chi) through movement and progression they can let go of a large proportion of aggression and start to feel happy with their current progress (if the student cannot advance to earth they will eventually give up and see qigong as a passing, happy-phase), but if the students skill grows and they move on to stay within the realms of mother (3) Earth-level, as they gain growth, then they stand in the centre, grounded but not yet becoming enlightened, because they may have become obsessed and trapped with the illusion of perfection of form and self, obstructing them from being unselfishly open to change (true perfection is imperfect - Loa Tzu).

-The art of reflection is truly a gift and something to strive for or learned from when skills change by personal effort on approaching the (4) Metal-level, then reflection is a treasure that qigong and taiji (qigong walking) can help encourage, by developing the inner meditation ear and quieting the breath through the silk movements to almost an inner imperceptible sound whilst reflecting on the forms, and looking for the empty spaces in the forms (with the inner meditation eye), eliminating those spaces by joining them into one complete holistic maneuver (learning to reel silk), thus you reflect on your own pathway to wisdom through scholarship, learning to close the emptiness and hurt found in reflection that all humans have to endure, by grasping how to reflect and live in the moment (of breath) you start to be(ing), to become free of destructive emotions such as hate for yourself and others, for things that have been, or has happened, like your old forms of wood, fire and earth, move on and learn to love yourself again through detached reflection and not judgment, just letting go by being open to personal change and forgiveness.
+The art of reflection is truly a gift and something to strive for or learned from when skills change by personal effort on approaching the (4) Metal-level, then reflection is a treasure that qigong and taiji (qigong walking) can help encourage, by developing the inner meditation ear and quieting the breath through the silk movements to almost an inner imperceptible sound whilst reflecting on the forms, and looking for the empty spaces in the forms (with the inner meditation eye); eliminating those spaces by joining them into one complete holistic maneuver (learning to reel silk).
+Thus, the growing student reflects on their own pathway to wisdom through scholarship - by learning to close the emptiness and hurt found in reflection that all humans have to endure, by grasping how to reflect and live in the moment (of breath) you start to be(ing), to become free of destructive emotions such as hate for yourself and others, for things that have been, or has happened, like your old forms of wood, fire and earth, move on and learn to love yourself again through detached, objective, reflection and not (subjective) judgment, just letting go by being open to personal change and a life lived forgiveness towards others (empathetic-compassion).

 Note: students that are tested though a grading should develop the ability to reflect and let go of what has been learnt (and do-not get stuck in the wheel rut), they gain the hindsight to self-learn their imperfections, acquiring the ability to move forward via the grace of being tested, they can breath-relax whilst allowing themselves to build-energize-move on to the next test (of life), that spurs them on to have another chance to be tested again, evolving, developing to let go and become one, more at peace, journeying towards the centre of their personal meditation-pathway.